mkrishna70/Tosca-automation-mk-2026/README.md

 8. Cardinality: It is a module attribute property and which allows us to add multiple attributes to the test step. cardinality default value : 0-1

+9. Repetitions: To repeat the same steps within the same testcase is known as a repetitions.
+                Repetition property exists in Test step folder